-3 3 nd Emorcement Mitigation Measure Title Mitigation Text Phase Implementati on Action Reporting Schedule Implement ation Party Reporting Party Implement ation Text Implementation Mechanism Impact # Impact Text Public Utili ities and Ene rgy 101101 // 1 Reconfigure or relocate substations and/or substation components Reconfigure existing substation ancillary components located at the southwest corner of Grangeville Boulevard and 71⁄2 Avenue, east of the city of Hanford.
-Design/Reporti ng Monthly Contractor Contractor During construction report monthly Condition of Design Build Contract PU&E#8 Potential Conflicts with Fixed Electrical Facilities Biological I Resources Project Biologist(s) and Project Biological Monitor(s) A Project Biologist shall be designated by the Environmental Compliance Manager to oversee regulatory compliance requirements and monitor the restoration activities associated with ground-disturbing activities in accordance with the adopted mitigation measures and applicable laws.
+3 3 nd Emorcement Mitigation Measure Mitigation Text Phase Implementati on Action Reporting Schedule Implement ation Party Implement ation Text Implementation Mechanism Impact # Impact Text Public Util ities and End ergy PU&E- MM #1 Reconfigure or relocate substations and/or substation components Pre- construction/ Design Design/Reporti ng Monthly Contractor Contractor During construction report monthly Condition of Design Build Contract PU&E#8 Potential Conflicts with Fixed Electrical Facilities Biological Resources · BIO-MM#1 Designate Project Biologist(s) and Project Biological Monitor(s) A Project Biologist shall be designated by the Environmental Compliance Manager to oversee regulatory compliance requirements and monitor the restoration activities associated with ground-disturbing activities in accordance with the adopted mitigation measures and applicable laws.
 The Project Biologist, Regulatory Specialist, and Project Botanist are responsible for the timely implementation of the biological mitigation measures as outlined in the MMEP, construction documents, and pertinent resource agency permits.
 Resumes for the Designated Project Biologist(s), Regulatory Specialists (Waters), and Project Botanists, and Project Biological Monitors(s) must be submitted to the USFWS during final design.
 Additional duties of the Project Biologist, Regulatory Specialist (Waters) and Project Botanist include reviewing design documents and construction schedules, determining project biological monitoring needs, and guiding and directing the work of the Project Biological Monitors.
 The duties of the Project Biological Monitor include monitoring construction crew activities, as needed, to document applicable mitigation measures and permit conditions.
-The Project Biologist(s), Regulatory Specialist(s) (Waters), Project Botanist(s) and the Project Biological Monitor(s) report to the Mitigation Manager.
-The Project Biologist(s), Regulatory Specialist(s) (waters), Project Botanist(s) and/or the Project Biological Monitor(s) may require special approval from the USFWS and CDFW to implement certain mitigation measures.
+The Project Biological Monitor(s) report to the Mitigation Manager.
+The Project Biologist(s), Regulatory Specialist(s) (Waters), Project Botanist(s) and/or the Project Biological Monitor(s) may require special approval from the USFWS and CDFW to implement certain mitigation measures.
 In these circumstances, they are referred to as agency-approved biologist(s) Pre-construction Mitigation Manager will identify Project Biologist, Regulatory Specialist (Waters), Project Botanist.
 Contractor will identify Project Biological Monitors and provide resumes to regulatory agencies as required.
-Final Design Contractor Contractor Final Design Condition of Design Build Contract BIO-MM#1 Applies to all BIO Impa ncts BIO-MM#2 Regulatory Agency Access If requested, before, during, or on completion of ground-disturbing activities, the Contractor will allow access by USFWS, USACE, SWRCB, and CDFW staff to the construction site.
+Final Design Contractor Contractor Final Design Condition of Design Build Contract BIO-MM#1 Applies to all BIO Imp acts BIO-MM#2 Regulatory Agency Access If requested, before, during, or on completion of ground-disturbing activities, the Contractor will allow access by USFWS, USACE, SWRCB, and CDFW staff to the construction site.
 Because of safety concerns, all visitors will be required to check in with the Contractor before accessing the construction site.
 If agency personnel access the construction site, the Project Biologist will prepare a memorandum within 1 day of the visit to document agency access and the issues raised during the field meeting.
-This memorandum will be submitted Pre- construction/ Construction /Post- construction to Regulatory 1 day following agency site visit Contractor, Project Biologist Contractor following Condition of Design Build Contract Bio MM#2 applies to all BIO Impac cts
+This memorandum will be submitted Construction /Post- construction to Regulatory 1 day following agency site visit Contractor, Project Biologist Contractor following Condition of Design Build Contract Bio MM#2 applies to all BIO Impa icts